 Historical Fiction and Memoir

-As I put it together with some intention, I saw that it relates an interesting journey into determined optimism.
-It was impossible to avoid politics completely, but there is very little in the book.
-At first I thought of doing drawings, but as it evolved I saw the photos were OK in black and white, and fit the content of the book.
-There is a whole very colorful world out here, but in 2020, some of life’s color really did drain away.
+As I put this book together with some intention, I saw that it relates an interesting journey into determined optimism.
+For illustrations, I thought, at first, of doing drawings, but as the book evolved, I saw the black and white photos fit the content of the book.
+There is a whole very colorful world out there, but in 2020, some of life’s color seemed to drain away.

 Trilogy: Across the World on the Wings of the Wind